 – Inclusions (I1 & I2)

-You will not fine champagne diamonds in the lower part of the scale often.
+You will not find champagne diamonds in the lower part of the scale often.
 However, most have a clarity grade of SI1-I2.
 Brown diamonds found in the first part of the scale are expensive, while those at the end have reasonable prices.
 Although finding an internally flawless champagne diamond is challenging, you should go for one with no glaring blemishes.
 This is very important in those that use the stone for engagement rings and pendants.

 The carat is the term used to denote the weight of a diamond stone.
 A carat is equal to 0.2 grams or roughly the same as a quarter of a raisin.
 To some people, the weight of the diamond is essential.
 However, we recommend working based on your budget while considering the color and cut quality as they affect the diamond beauty more than the carat.
 Nevertheless, it is good to look at the carat if you want a substantial stone.